mkonicek/coding-time/content/blog/meetings/index.md

 If you have 6 topics and 30 minutes, that’s roughly 5 minutes per topic, ideally less so you can finish early!
 If some topics are obviously simple, you can move them to the top of the agenda to better split the remaining time.

 Everyone’s topic should get an equal chance to be discussed.
 You can’t spend 15 minutes on the first topic.
-I was once on a team at Facebook where we did this a few times and only got through 3/5 topics or so.
+I was once on a team where we did this a few times and only got through 3/5 topics or so.
 I set a timer on my phone and literally started announcing: “1 MINUTE REMAINING! … 10 SECONDS REMAINING!” as the end of each topic timeslot was approaching.
 Of course I explained why I was doing this.
 At first people looked a bit surprised, especially because I was the only remote engineer, yelling “TIME’S UP!” from a video-conferencing screen on the wall :) After the second meeting like this people said they actually liked the meeting more because we got through all the topics.
 I stopped using the timer and we were fine.

 #### 7. Be as concise as possible